-Here at MU Children’s Hospital, we provide excellent care for the tiniest or seriously ill infants.
-At our neonatal intensive care unit – or NICU – we treat more than 500 premature and critically ill babies each year.
+Our neonatal experts provide care for the tiniest or seriously ill infants.
+Each year, our neonatal intensive care unit – or NICU – treats more than 500 premature and critically ill babies with complex medical and surgical problems.

-In fact, we’re the only hospital in the central Missouri area that offers sub-specialist expertise for NICU care.
-You can trust our team of world-class neonatologists and staff, who will treat you and your baby with the understanding, sensitivity and expertise you have come to expect from MU Children's Hospital.
+In fact, we’re the only hospital in the central Missouri area that offers subspecialist expertise for NICU care.
+You can trust our team of world-class neonatologists and staff, who will treat you and your baby with understanding, sensitivity and expertise.

-The MU Children’s Hospital NICU team offers state-of-the-art, comprehensive Level III NICU services.
-Level III NICUs provide subspecialty newborn care for infants born at less than 32 weeks gestation and for babies with critical illness, born at any gestational age.
+The NICU team offers state-of-the-art, comprehensive Level III NICU services.
+Level III NICUs provide subspecialty newborn care for infants born at less than 32 weeks' gestation and for babies with critical illness, born at any gestational age.
+Among the conditions we treat:

 Our highly skilled, multidisciplinary team of health care professionals includes: